devVHP/crm-analytics-salesforce-repeater-row-break/README.md

 ## Problem

-While developing KPI cards in CRM Analytics using a repeater, I noticed that there was no built-in way to group cards by owner.
+While developing KPI cards in Salesforce CRM Analytics using a repeater, I noticed that there was no built-in way to group cards by owner.
 The final layout displayed cards side by side, even when they belonged to different owners.

 Visually, this becomes confusing and not very user-friendly.
 The user would need to inspect each card individually to understand where one owner’s data starts and ends.